PX4/PX4-Autopilot/nuttx/configs/README.txt

   Hal Bower was very active in the mid 1990's on the P112 project and ported the "Banked/Portable BIOS".

+  Dave Brooks was successfully funded through Kickstarter for and another run of P112 boards in November of 2012.

 configs/pic32-starterkit
   This directory contains the port of NuttX to the Microchip PIC32 Ethernet Starter Kit (DM320004) with the Multimedia Expansion Board (MEB, DM320005).